cliffeby/DuckpinV001/README.md

 tmpfs   /dp/log    tmpfs    defaults,noatime,nosuid,mode=0777,size=100m    0 0
 ```
 #### Logging:
 Programs started by systemd do not have a console for printing.
-Python’s import logging is a fully developed logging system for recording performance information.
+Python’s `Python import logging` is a fully developed logging system for recording performance information.
 Logging remains a TODO item.
 Concerns are the affect of IO operations on the frame capture performance and where to store the logs (SD, RAM, or IoT).
-### Code Repo  Duckpin2 nn GitHub  - pull requests accepted.
+### Code Repo  Duckpin2 in GitHub  - pull requests accepted.
+This repo contains all the code to learn Python and understanding video frame processing.
+The key files are DPBoot.py and its imports and blobtoCount.py.
+The first is the file that boots via systemd on RPI startup (note the use of `Python imports` to keep the code length reasonable.
+These `Python imports` must be in the same folder as the DPBoot.py file.
+The second file is the post processing file that I run when blobs are present in Azure Blob Storage.
 ### Challenges
 I was unable to get framerates high enough to capture two clear observations of a fast-moving ball.
 I concluded that ball capture may be best handled as a deferred process.
 Since repeated overwriting of video files in particular could damage the SD Card, I opted to send the video files from a RAM disk file via IoT to Blob storage for nightly processing.
 I’d like to use Azure functions for this processing, but I haven’t found a simple OpenCV installation for a function.
 A VM or old desktop were next.
 If the piCamera was moved, calibration of cropped areas was a challenge.
 Seems like an AI solution could auto correct the position, but it is outside the initial scope.